 Students attend classes Monday through Thursday, August-June.

-Classes for Powers and Sequoia students are self contained with instruction in core content areas and opportunity for credit recovery.
+Classes for Redwood and Sequoia students are self contained with instruction in core content areas and opportunity for credit recovery.

-Students from Mallett, Frances Elizabeth (FE) and Cummings cottages attend classes in the Farm Home School buildings located in the northwest part of the campus.
-Elementary and Middle school students attend a self contained classroom.
+Students from Mallett, Powers, and Cummings cottages attend classes in the Farm Home School buildings located in the northwest part of the campus.
+Elementary and Middle school students attend a self contained classrooms.
 High School Students attend content area courses with opportunities for credit recovery.

 High School Students